Nicholas Kristof: Win-a-Trip with Nick Kristof contest

 In 2006, The New York Times launched the Win a Trip with Nick Kristof contest, offering a college student the opportunity to win a reporting trip to Africa with Kristof by submitting essays outlining what they intend to accomplish in such a trip.
 From among 3,800 students who submitted entries, Kristof chose Casey Parks of Jackson, Mississippi.
 In September 2006, Kristof and Parks traveled to Equatorial Guinea, Cameroon, and the Central African Republic and reported on AIDS, poverty, and maternal mortality.
 During the trip, Kristof published his New York Times columns while Parks wrote about her observations in her blog.

 The success of this partnership prompted the Times to hold the Second Annual Win A Trip with Nick Kristof contest in 2007.
 Leana Wen, a medical student at Washington University in St. Louis, and Will Okun, a teacher at Westside Alternative High School in Chicago, were the winners of the 2007 competition.
 During summer 2007, they traveled with Kristof to Rwanda, Burundi, and eastern Congo.
 Filmmaker Eric Daniel Metzgar joined Kristof, Wen and Okun on their trip.
 The resulting film, Reporter, premiered at the 2009 Sundance Film Festival and aired on HBO in February 2010.
 In reviewing the film, which was executive produced by Ben Affleck, Entertainment Weekly wrote: "In Reporter, he's a compelling figure, a cross between Mother Teresa and the James Woods character in Salvador, and what seals the intensity of his job is the danger."
 The Washington Post observed, "Ideally, [Kristof] hopes to teach his companions, who won a contest to travel with him, about the value of witnessing the world's atrocities and scintillating [sic] them into stories that will call on people to act.
 Which is what Kristof did with his work in Darfur, Sudan: He caused people – from George Clooney on down – to do whatever they can."

 Since 2010, the Center for Global Development has screened applicants for the contest, forwarding Kristof a short list of finalists for his selection.

 In March 2018 Kristof traveled again to the Central African Republic accompanied by Tyler Pager, the former editor of The Daily Northwestern and the winner of that year's contest.
 The co-director of Columbia University's Human Rights Institute, Sarah Knuckey, described Kristof's reporting of the Central African Republic resulting from this trip as "shallow" and "reckless".

 Personal life

 Kristof married Sheryl WuDunn, a third-generation Chinese American, in 1988.
 They have three children.
 In 2018, Kristof and his wife began converting his family's cherry orchard in Yamhill, Oregon, to a cider apple orchard and vineyard.

-In 2020, Westchester Magazine described Kristof and his wife, Sheryl WuDunn, as "Scarsdale residents".
-In 2022, Kristof told the Willamette Week that "[t]he plan is to continue to base myself on the farm here in Yamhill, but spend a week every month or two in New York", as part of his obligations as a columnist for The New York Times.
+In 2020, Westchester Magazine described Kristof and his wife as "Scarsdale residents".
+In 2022, Kristof told Willamette Week that "[t]he plan is to continue to base myself on the farm here in Yamhill, but spend a week every month or two in New York", as part of his obligations as a columnist for The New York Times.